top of page

 While we think a donation to FWI is one of the more marginally impactful uses of money, it’s not the right fit for all donors.
 Here’s some reasons, again in descending order of significance, as to why you may not choose to donate to FWI:

-1. Experimental, unprecedented nature of work: Even though we are five years into working, FWI is still at the moment primarily in an explore/research stage.
+1. Experimental, unprecedented nature of work: Even though we are five years into working, at the moment, FWI is still in an explore/research stage.
 The welfare improvements we’re making and seeking to make have never before been made at the scale or in the contexts where we intend to make them—and the evidence base on how to make such welfare improvements is sparse at best.
 All these facts have contributed to the frequent pivots we’ve made, and the challenges our current model in India faces.

 2. Possibly supporting industry intensification: It is possible that by supporting farmers in addressing water quality and disease issues, we enable more farmers to get into the business and/or to make their farms more intensive.
 Note though that our team has considered this issue in medium depth and do not find it particularly compelling right now, in part because our stocking density caps are designed to prevent intensification.
 However, we believe it is still a reasonable concern one can have.
 To learn more about our thoughts here, contact us.

-We do not think the belief that fishes lack the ability to feel pain is a good argument against donating to FWI, as there is significant and increasing evidence and consensus that fishes do feel pain like most other vertebrates.
+We do not think the belief that fishes lack the ability to feel pain is a good argument against donating to FWI, as there is significant evidence and consensus that fishes, like most other vertebrates, do feel pain.

 Improve the lives of billions of fishes?
 Is that even possible?